gParshav/Leetcode/Graphs/No of ways to arrive at a Destination/README.md

 3. How do you compute the ways?
  - Everytime you reach at a node, there are two possibilities:-
     - You found the new minimum distance.
 Pass it to the queue, and ways[current] = ways[from]
     - The current_distance is equal to the minimum distance you already have.
-Don't push it to the queue. ways[current] += ways[from]
+Don't push it to the queue. ways[current] += ways[from].